adrianvalenz/adrianvalenzwebsite/src/index.md

 Fullstack Ruby on Rails Web Developer and Graphic Designer based in the Central Coast of California.
 Welcome to [my personal website](/site) where I blog about code, music, food, and other random things I find interesting.
 On my free time enjoy reading, drawing, tennis, and hiking.
 You might come across a dad joke or two.
 I know they are good because my daughter rolls her eyes when I tell them.

-Some places you can start browsing is my [uses](/uses) page where a list tools and items I use daily to get tasks done.
+Some places you can start browsing is my [uses](/uses) page where I list tools and items I use daily to get tasks done.
 I have a page on [values](/values) which I think is important for every person to have because they can act as a compass 🧭 through life.

 I have worked as a barber since 2006 and freelanced as a designer & developer since 2012.
 I started making business cards and flyers for small businesses locally and transitioned to designing websites to create coherent branding for my clients.